ABF-QC/Final_Project/README.md

 ## Data

-This project integrates a variety of datasets to analyze historical and to project our climate trends from our Recurrent Neural Network (RNN) model in downtown Montreal.
+This project integrates a variety of datasets to analyze historical trends and to project our climate trends from our Recurrent Neural Network (RNN) model in downtown Montreal.

 </br></br>